LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 #### Map of OmnipodKit SHA

-This is a snapshot in time.
 Users do not need this but developers may find this helpful in selecting which version of OmnipodKit to use for their release and development branches.

 **OmnipodKit Branches / SHA as of 2026-09-06**

 * subject to modification - be sure to check [GitHub](https://github.com/loopandlearn/OmnipodKit/branches)
 * all these branch support Classic, DASH, and Omnipod 5 Pods
 * all these branches support a connect on demand Bluetooth method

+**At this snapshot in time**, the OmnipodKit `main` and `dev` branches have the same code with two different SHA.
+There are open PR to modify `dev` so that additional *eager-connect* testing can start.

 | Branch | Date | SHA | BLE Method |
 |:--|:--|:--|:--|